ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 ### Exercise 4: Create a maximum likelihood tree with IQTREE
-We use the very versatile software *IQTREE* to produce a high-quality maximum likelihood tree from the purged SNP matrix.
+We use the very versatile software [*IQTREE*](http://www.iqtree.org) to produce a high-quality maximum likelihood tree from the purged SNP matrix.

->Download the required file `core.aln` from EVA or using:
+>If you don't have it available yet, download the required file `core.aln` from EVA or via command line using:
 > ```sh
 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/data/core_stripped.filtered_polymorphic_sites.fasta
 > ```